BlablaTara/SupportTool/README.md

 > The purpose with this Support-tool is that its usable for different customers.
 Fork it - use it, on one custumer - fork it again, and use it for another customer.

-> It works wheither the customer use MongoDB or Couchbase int the backend.
+> It works wheither the customer use MongoDB or Couchbase in the backend.

 ## RUN LOCAL: